ms-antbtr/Synapse-CICD-Cherry-Picking-/README.md

 With this solution explained below; what you have the ability in doing is promoting single artifacts such as a single pipeline from environments.
 Additionally you have the ability to enter key words / names for this migration to occur.

 ![image](https://user-images.githubusercontent.com/72390693/169803148-dff5c15f-fbd0-4403-a99a-e0c854a4acde.png)

+# The following steps sets out how to implement the solution